Zepmanbc/oc_dapython_pr5/doc/documentation.md

 Select your category and validate.

-Select your product type and validate.

 Select a product with the number, if you want to go back use `0`.
+Use `N` and `P` to navigate throw pages.

+Select a substitute with the number, if you want to go back use `0`.
+Use `N` and `P` to navigate throw pages.

-if you want to save a product to your favorites, use `1`.
+if you want to save the combinaison, use `1`.

-# Show favorites
+## Show favorites

 On the main screen select `2`.